nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Glenn or Fargo - 2 then 2 then 2 to trigger the next phase

 - Phase 5 (Blue)
-  - Glenn - Get to Level 4
+  - Glenn - Get to Level 3
   - Fargo - 1 - Strengthen Serge
   - Serge - 1 (Stamina Emptying Purposes)
   - Glenn - X-Strike

 - Phase 6 (Black)
+  - If you did Phase 5 correctly and everyone refreshed their stamina
-  - Glenn - Get Serge to 5 Stamina [5 Stamina] - EagleEye Serge
+    - Glenn - Get Serge to 4 Stamina or Level 1 - EagleEye Serge
-  - Fargo - Get to Level 1
+    - Fargo - Get to Level 1 - TurnWhite Serge
     - Serge - 3 then 3
+    - Glenn or Fargo - 2 then 2 to trigger the next phase
+  - You fucked up stamina refreshing
+    - Fargo - Get to Level 2
+    - Glenn - Get to Level 1
+    - Everyone - Defend and Pray No One Dies
+    - Fargo - Revive whomever died
+    - Glenn - Get Serge to 5 Stamina (Only if Glenn was the one who died) - EagleEye Serge
+    - Fargo - TurnWhite Serge
+    - Serge - 3 then 3
-  - Glenn or Fargo - 2 then 2 then 2 to trigger the next phase
+    - Glenn or Fargo - 2 then 2 to trigger the next phase

 - Phase 7 (White)
   - Glenn - TurnBlack Serge
-  - Fargo - Get Serge to 6 Stamina - Genius Serge
+  - Fargo - Get Serge to 6 Stamina - Genius Serge (Skip Genius if 45 and above Strength)
   - Serge - 1 then 3 / 3

 - **SPLIT AFTER THE WIN MENU**